A Plan to Renew the Promise of American Life, Plank 4

 Questions

 If income taxes are so bad, why do we have them?
 Because they make it possible to fund big government.
 I hate to admit it, but the American people like and want big government.
 And they need income taxes to have it.
 Or rather, they think they do.
-What they like is all the big spending programs, and the wealth distribution, and the ‘free stuff,’ plus the promise of security offered by the regulatory state.
-What they don’t seem to realize is that all that extra government must be paid for, and if not paid for with high taxes it will be paid for with reduced purchasing power (inflation) and reduced freedom (ever-bigger and more centralized government).
+What they like is all the big spending programs, and the (nonconsensual) wealth redistribution, and the ‘free stuff,’ plus the promise of security offered by the regulatory state.
+What they don’t seem to realize is that all that extra government must be paid for, and if it is not paid for with high taxes, it will be paid for with reduced purchasing power (inflation) and reduced freedom (ever-bigger and more centralized government).
 There is no free lunch.
-But Americans are sadly determined to believe there is — or rather, they are content to live with the fiction that there is.
-The problem is that eventually the fiction will become unbearable.
+But Americans seem determined, sadly, to believe there is — or rather, they are content to live with the fiction that there is.
+But sooner or later the fiction will become unbearable.
 The government will run out of other people’s money.
-Tax rates and deficit spending and the national debt will all hit a saturation point, and inflation will kick in to burn up the excess demand, and with it the life savings of everyone but the wealthiest.
-Then, we will finally have a popular revolution.
+Tax rates and deficit spending and the national debt will hit a saturation point, and either inflation or economic recession will kick in to burn up the excess demand, and with it our material property.
+When that happens, I expect we will have a kind of popular revolution.
 People’s minds will be open to fundamental reforms.
-But not come before we all have paid dearly.
-We will recover our wits, but only after we have collectively hit rock bottom.
-The hope of this plan is that maybe, just maybe, we can begin that recovery without having to hit rock bottom.
+But sadly, it won’t happen before before most of us have paid dearly.
+The optimistic hope of this plan is that we can avoid that path.

 Do we need to repeal the Sixteenth Amendment before we abolish income taxes?
 No. We can abolish income taxation by ordinary statute now and amend the Constitution as soon as possible thereafter.
 We should not wait for a constitutional amendment before abolishing the taxes.
-And the amendment should do more than just repeal the Sixteenth Amendment.
-It should also take away Congress’s power to levy income taxes.
-And ideally, it would also take that power away from the states.
+Amendments are hard to secure.
+The process takes years.
+We need an amendment, but it can come after, rather than before, the legislation.
+Importantly, the constitutional amendment should do more than just repeal the Sixteenth Amendment.
+It should take away Congress’s power to lay and collect taxes on incomes as a general matter.
+I would not make an exception for wartime or national emergencies.
+There are plenty of other things government can do to raise money in a crisis.
+Should the amendment also take the power to tax incomes away from the states?
+While it’s tempting, I would say no. I’d leave the states free to make their own policy.

 Wouldn’t this reform massively increase deficits and the national debt?
 It could.
 Eighty percent of today’s federal revenues come from income and payroll taxes, with about forty percentage points of revenue coming from each.
 Consumption taxes probably would not raise as much revenue, because they have a built-in limit: people can avoid or minimize them by changing the way they consume.
 But this should not prevent us from implementing this reform, for two important reasons.
 First, by moving away from the current system we will increase economic productivity in real terms.
 Tax receipts will grow, relative to the status quo.
 Or rather, they will fall less than they would in a static model (a model that fails to account for improved productivity).
-Second, we can minimize the deficit impact of the reform by reducing the size and scope of the federal establishment — something the other planks of this plan would do.
+Second, we can minimize the deficit impact of the reform by reducing the size and scope of the federal establishment.

 Wouldn’t it be safer fiscally to postpone this change until Congress is running routine surpluses?
-Sure.
-But I wouldn’t hold my breath waiting that.
+Absolutely.
+But I wouldn’t hold my breath.
 No, we should go ahead.
-If the deficit rises during the transition, we should view that as a ‘freedom fee,’ a small price to pay for the numerous benefits of this plan.
+The sooner, the better.
+If the deficit rises during the transition, we should view that as a ‘freedom fee,’ a small price to pay for the numerous benefits of the reform.

 Don’t consumption taxes fall more heavily on the poor than on the rich?
 Yes, they do, all other things being equal.
-But we can minimize that disparity by taxing necessities more lightly than luxuries.
+But we can minimize that disparity by exempting necessities or at least taxing them more lightly than luxuries.
 For example, many states that impose a retail sales tax exempt food and medicine.
-We could levy excises more lightly on such necessities. /3
+The feds could do the same. /3

 What will happen to health care?
 Won’t this proposal end workplace health benefits and cause the number of uninsured to skyrocket?
 Actually, the reverse would happen.
 Ending income and payroll taxes would end the massive subsidies being pumped through the tax code into employment-based health benefits — subsidies that drive up the overall cost of health care for everyone.
 The cost of health care would fall along with the cost of health insurance and the number of uninsured.
-Health coverage would be more efficient and affordable, and portable from job to job.
+Health coverage would be more efficient and affordable — and, by the way, portable from job to job.

 Which specific kinds of taxes are ‘income’ taxes and which are not?
 In my view, if a tax scheme requires a reporting of income, in whatever form, it is an income tax.
-There are borderline cases, and drawing a precise line can be a challenge, but I would say income taxes should be regarded as including all of the following kinds of exactions: 1) all taxes on personal, corporate, and payroll income, 2) all taxes on gifts, estates, rents, royalties, wages, interest, dividends, and capital gains, 3) all taxes on profits and receipts, 4) all taxes on pensions, annuities, and salaries, and 5) all taxes on trades, professions, and occupations, and other wealth-generating activities.
+There are borderline cases, and drawing a precise line can be a challenge, but I would say income taxes should be regarded as including all of the following kinds of exactions: 1) all taxes on personal, corporate, and payroll income, 2) all taxes on gifts, estates, rents, royalties, wages, interest, dividends, and capital gains, 3) all taxes on profits and receipts, 4) all taxes on pensions, annuities, and salaries, and 5) all taxes on trades, professions, occupations, and other wealth-generating activities.
 Okay.
 So what does that exclude?
-In theory, it excludes everything else, but more specifically, I would say it excludes all of the following: 1) duties, imposts, and excises, 2) sales taxes, value-added taxes, and personal property taxes, and 3) user fees, filing fees, document fees, licensing fees, and postage.
+It excludes at least the following: 1) duties, imposts, and excises, as the Constitution uses those terms, 2) sales taxes, value-added taxes, and personal property taxes, and 3) user fees, filing fees, document fees, licensing fees, country exit fees, citizenship relinquishment fees, and postage.
 I would also exclude from the definition of ‘income tax’ the proceeds of auctions and sales of government-owned land and property.
-As for head taxes and land taxes, while I think they can straddle the line, I think their effects make them more like income taxes than not — certainly, we should not rely on them.
-Happily, the Constitution regards them as so-called ‘direct’ taxes and thus makes them impractical to collect.
+As for head taxes and land taxes, while they can straddle the line, their effects make them more like income taxes than not — certainly, we should not rely on them, as a policy matter.
+But since they are traditionally hated, and since the Constitution seems to classify them as so-called ‘direct’ taxes and thus impractical to collect, we can safely, for purposes of this plank, exclude them from the definition of ‘income tax.’

 If we eliminate the payroll tax, won’t that mean the end of Social Security and Medicare?
-No. Social Security and Medicare would continue to exist, all that would change is their funding source.
-Payroll taxes are not necessary to fund these programs — any tax can serve that purpose.
-And eliminating payroll taxes would have the benefit of making Social Security and Medicare permanently solvent.
+No. Social Security and Medicare will continue to exist.
+All that will change is their funding source.
+A payroll tax is not necessary to fund these programs.
+Any tax can serve that purpose.
+And eliminating payroll taxes would have the benefit of making Social Security and Medicare permanently solvent because they would be paid for out of the general fund like other spending.

 NOTES

 1/ Historical trivia.
-Before the Sixteenth Amendment (1913), which gave Congress a power to lay and collect taxes on incomes ‘from whatever source derived,’ the federal government got most of its revenue from whiskey taxes.
-The temperance movement helped secure the income tax amendment in order to remove this obstacle to their desired alcohol prohibition amendment.
+Before the Sixteenth Amendment (1913), which gave Congress a power to lay and collect taxes on incomes ‘from whatever source derived,’ the federal government got most of its revenue from taxes on whiskey and other adult beverages.
+The temperance movement helped secure the Sixteenth Amendment (Income Tax) as a way to clear the path for the Eighteenth (Prohibition).

 2/ Free advice for anti-global-warming activists: You’ll find it a lot easier to enact a carbon tax in place of today’s income tax rather than on top of it.